socialsensingbot/frontend/README.md

 <https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress>

 End to end tests are peformed using [Cypress](https://cypress.io).
-All end to end (integration) tests will be executed on a build.
+The end to end (integration) tests will be executed on a build and can be run manually (substituting username and password):

-To run the tests you need to run the following, substituting username and password.

     export TEST_AC_USER=<username>,TEST_AC_PASS=<password> ./bin/cypress.sh